erfan4lx/Telegram-Multi-Groups-Message-Sender/README.md

 # Telegram-Fake-Group-Converser
-A tool to make fake conserve and talk on Telegram groups
+A tool to make fake conserve and talks on Telegram groups

 Contact with me to get the Password of Zip file on :